Baseball in the Age of Big Data:

 They have 25 million users for their streaming service.
 They deliver 30 million video views a day.
 And they don’t just keep track of what you watch.
 They know when you pause or rewind.
 They know when you give up on a movie after five minutes, and they know when you watch 12 episodes of “The Office” in one sitting.

 Big data gives them an incredible competitive advantage compared to broadcast networks, who rely on Nielsen ratings.
 The Nielsen ratings rely on surveys of very small samples.
-Participants keep a diary of what they watch, and who knows whether they’re telling the truth, or whether they are an accurate representative of everyone else’s viewing habits.
+Participants keep a diary of what they watch, and who knows whether they’re telling the truth, or whether they are an accurate representation of everyone else’s viewing habits.

 It’s fascinating, for example, for Netflix to observe the difference between what people say they want to watch and what they actually watch.
 Folks put Citizen Kane and Casablanca in their instant queue but they watch “Breaking Bad” and the Hangover movies